parasytezz/tp/docs/UserGuide.md

 ```
 ---
 ## Setting category
-The `category` command allows users to customize `category` in contacts.
+The `category` command allows users to enter setting category mode to customize `category` in contacts.
-Currently, `category` does not support loading and saving, which means data will be lost once program is exit.

 ### Usage:
 ```